home sunglasses frames spitalfields market happy customers help contact order site map

 lens fitting

-We can have new lenses - either sunglasses lenses (single tint or graduated), or prescription (RX) lenses (clear, single tint or graduated) for all of the items in our frames pages or even some of the sunglasses.
+(clear, single tint or gradient) for all of the items in our frames pages or even some of the sunglasses.*

 All of the tints that we provide offer complete UV protection.